-Antibiotics, aka “antibacterials,” serve as medications designed to slow down or stop bacteria growth.
+Antibiotics, aka “anti-bacterials,” serve as medications designed to slow down or stop the growth of bacteria.
 They frequently enable users to treat common infections caused by bacteria, such as:

 Furthermore, a series of antibiotics remains one of the most popular medicines today – penicillin.

-Penicillin serves as a group of antibiotics used to treat ear infections and other infections caused by bacteria.
-In fact, ampicillin, amoxicillin and other leading antibiotics that include penicillin frequently are used to treat a wide range of infections every day.
+Penicillin and penicillin-derived antibiotics used to treat ear infections and other infections caused by bacteria.
+In fact, ampicillin, amoxicillin and other leading antibiotics are frequently used to treat a wide range of infections every day.

 Medical News Today reports recent CDC estimates indicate around $1.1 billion annually is spent on “unnecessary antibiotic prescriptions just for adult upper respiratory infections alone.”

 “Antibiotics are among the most commonly prescribed drugs used in human medicine,” CDC notes.
 “However, up to 50 percent of all the antibiotics prescribed for people are not needed or are not optimally effective as prescribed.”